 “That night we went to our favorite Italian restaurant for dinner,” recalls Ian.
 “I had been there several times earlier that week putting together a personal menu.”
 When Lauren and Ian arrived, their friends and family were already waiting, enjoying some appetizers Ian had planned in advance.
 “It turned into an entire weekend of celebrating with family,” he says.

-Family became a major theme in the planning of the wedding.
+The family became a major theme in the planning of the wedding.
 Lauren and Ian chose to have their wedding and reception hosted at his parents’ Cape Cod home.
 The ceremony was interfaith and performed jointly by Father Walter Cuenin of Brandeis University and Rabbi Karen Landy of Brookline, MA.

 Attention to detail was also important to the couple, as they are both used to it in their careers – Lauren as a vice president at Ruder Finn, a major Manhattan PR firm, and Ian as an Emmy award-winning producer for the Rachel Ray Show.
-“In my line fo work we focus on the little things because people do notice them,” says Ian.
+“In my line for work we focus on the little things because people do notice them,” says Ian.
 “So there were a lot of small wedding details we wanted to pay attention to.”

 All of these small details kept wedding planners Connie Clark owner of The Perfect Plan, and Angie Montale, senior planner, quite busy.
 “The couple took a lot of time to personalize their wedding,” says Clark.
 “They had a lot of very creative, out-of-the-box ideas.”